-A.M.: Eight courses, including MUSC 2000: Theory & Method in Ethnomusicology; one 1000-level ethnomusicology course focusing on a particular musical tradition or geographical area; one course credit in music performance; ANTH 2000: History of Ethnological Theory; four additional elective courses.
+A.M.: Eight courses, including MUSC 2000: Theory & Method in Ethnomusicology; MUSC 2080E: Historiography of Music and the Performing Arts; one course credit in music performance; one half-credit professional development course; and four additional elective courses to be determined in consultation with the advisor.
 The A.M. also requires reading knowledge of one foreign language and completion of one major research paper (normally based on fieldwork).

 Students entering the program without the A.M. earn that degree as part of their progress toward the Ph.D.
 We do not normally encourage applicants who seek the A.M. as a terminal degree.

-Ph.D.: All of the eight courses required for the A.M.; MUSC 2080E: Historiography of Music and the Performing Arts; two courses from MUSC2080 or 2090; Seminar in Ethnomusicology (various topics, repeatable for credit when the topic changes); additional elective courses (for a total of at least 18 course credits over three years of A.M./Ph.D. coursework); a second foreign language, which may be a field language; written and oral comprehensive examinations; dissertation.
+Ph.D.: All of the eight courses required for the A.M.; three courses from MUSC2080 or 2090; a half-credit writing seminar, focused on preparation for qualifying exams; additional elective courses (for a total of at least 18 course credits over three years of A.M./Ph.D. coursework); written and oral comprehensive examinations; dissertation.

 Writing Sample: Required (c.
 20-25 pages, in area of interest)